 I don’t stay here long as I need to get back before it gets dark; once back on Jims Track it’s not far to the end of the track, which overlooks the end of Cowan Creek and the Hawkesbury River.

-I’m here just in time to catch the sun setting over the Hawkesbury River and Brisbane Water National Park.
+I’m back at the end of Jims Track just in time to catch the sun setting over the Hawkesbury River and Brisbane Water National Park.

-It’s a nice little track, and a good workout after the descent to both Little Pittwater Beach and Hungry Beach!
+It’s a nice little track, and a good workout when you add the descent to both Little Pittwater Beach and Hungry Beach!